Brain donation

 I wish to donate my brain.
 What does my family/carer need to do after I die?

-The brain bank where you have registered should be contacted as soon as possible to make them aware that the death has occurred.
+The place where you have registered to donate your brain should be contacted as soon as possible to make them aware that the death has occurred.
 The bank will do all that they can to make sure that the donation takes place.

 When a donor dies in hospital, a hospital doctor will normally certify the death and the donation will take place before the body is moved into the care of the funeral directors.